Dolmabahce Agreement

-The Dolmabahçe Agreement (Turkish: Dolmabahçe Mutabakatı, 28 February 2015, Dolmabahçe Palace, Instanbul, Turkey) was a significant milestone in the 2013-2015 PKK-Turkey peace process (aka Solution Process) related to the Kurdish issue and the PKK insurgency.
-The agreement refers to a 10‑point joint declaration aimed to signal the governmental party (AKP), pro-Kurdish party (HDP) and the Kurdistan Workers’ Party (PKK)'s commitment to a roadmap for Turkey’s peace and democratic reform processes (Çözüm Süreci).
+The Dolmabahçe Agreement (Turkish: Dolmabahçe Mutabakatı, 28 February 2015, Dolmabahçe Palace, Istanbul, Turkey) was a significant milestone in the 2013-2015 PKK-Turkey peace process (aka Solution Process) related to the Kurdish issue and the PKK insurgency.
+The agreement refers to a 10‑point joint declaration aimed to signal the governmental party (AKP), pro-Kurdish party (HDP) and the Kurdistan Workers’ Party (PKK)'s commitment to a roadmap for Turkey's peace and democratic reform processes (Çözüm Süreci).
 It resulted from a meeting at Dolmabahçe Palace between government officials and representatives associated with the HDP and the İmralı delegation.

 Context

 As part of the Solution Process started in early 2013, Turkish officials—including Deputy Prime Minister Yalçın Akdoğan, Interior Minister Efkan Ala, and HDP deputies Sırrı Süreyya Önder, İdris Baluken, and Pervin Buldan—held discussions on conflict resolution.
 The gathering culminated in a public statement outlining key principles for democratic politics and peace.